Linda Phillips, Executive Director

 Ms. Phillips earned a Bachelor of Science degree in Education from Drake University, Des Moines, Iowa, and previously taught at a private business college in Anaheim, California.
 From 1989-90, Linda served as the coordinator of the Siouxland Recognition Committee, which was formed to bring together on the anniversary date of the crash, the survivors and families of the victims of United Airlines Flight 232.

-Megan coordinates the Dakota County Teen Court Program.
-She is responsible for conducting intakes for Teen Court defendants, case management, and also volunteer coordination for the 60 Teen Court volunteers.
+Britney Book is the new Teen Court Coordinator for the Dakota County Teen Court Program and also Assistant Director for CARES.
+She is responsible for conducting intakes for Teen Court defendants, case management, and also volunteer coordination for the 45 Teen Court volunteers.
+Britney is also assisting with the Social Media needs of CARES and the beSomebody Initiative.
 She is a part time employee with Siouxland CARES.
-Megan served in the Peace Corps in Ukraine in 2009-2011.
-She lives in Sioux City with her husband, Davidson.
+She lives in Sioux City with her husband, Bryce.

-Mary Koster has worked in a part time capacity during the evenings and weekends for Siouxland CARES for the past ten years.
+Mary Koster has worked in a part time capacity during the evenings and weekends for Siouxland CARES for the past eleven years.
 Mary is responsible for communication with the members of the Sioux City Mayor’s Youth Commission, as well as many other office duties.
-Mary is married to husband, Tom, has three children and three grandchildren.
+Mary is married to husband, Tom, has three children and four grandchildren.